goossens/ObjectTalk/docs-src/general/architecture/software.md

 that use other Linux distributions, it is likely that ObjectTalk will compile out-of-the-box, but this is not verified.

-The entire ObjectTalk ecosystem is written in C++17 which is the most recent version that is best supported on all platforms.
-Once C++20 finds better support, we will switch to it.
+The entire ObjectTalk ecosystem is written in C++20 which is the most recent version that is best supported on all platforms.

 To simplify the ObjectTalk code baseline, the C++ standard library is used to the maximum extend possible.
 Basic I/O function, filesystem access, containers and memory management